UsamaIsrarDev/introduction-to-software-engineering/foundation-of-software-engineering/introduction-to-software-engineering/README.md

 Example : Imagine two people both want to create an e-commerce website.

-- People as a coder
+- People as a coder approach
-  - Approach - Coder’s approach
   - Description - Starts coding immediately without planning, documentation, or testing.
   - Result - Works at first, but breaks easily, hard to update.

-- People as a software engineer
+- People as a software engineer approach
-  - Approach - Software Engineer’s approach
   - Description - Plans requirements, designs the system architecture, writes clean modular code, tests it, and maintains version control.
   - Result - Stable, scalable, and easy to update.